vdilego/lecture_rmarkdown/README.md

 # lecture_rmarkdown
-Workshop given in Cedeplar as an introductory overview of Rmarkdown usages, issues and practical learning
+Workshop given in Cedeplar as an introductory overview of Rmarkdown as a tool for producing documents and PhD dissertation.
+We will discuss applications mainly to the demographic field and also the pros and cons of its use.
+Some intro to github and open source is also planned.
+Please stay tuned for further documenation.